matthewbrown5280/EKS_101/README.md

 EKS NGINX Hello World Outline
-> in a nutshell; create an EC2, download the key software (Git,EKSctl,KubeCtl)
+> In a nutshell; create an EC2, download the key software (Git,EKSctl,KubeCtl).
-> use EKSctl to spawn the cluster (Its that simple)
+> Use EKSctl to spawn the cluster (Its that simple).
-> use Kubectle to configure the cluster and 'control' the cluster
+> Use Kubectle to configure the cluster and 'control' the cluster.
-> simple deployments can be done with kubectle and the CF templates for NGINX
+> Simple deployments can be done with kubectle and the CF templates for NGINX

 - Create an AWS IAM service role and an AWS VPC.